Dear colleagues and friends of SSYCDS,

 line.
 Proposals should include a title and 250-word abstract.
 Proposals

-are due by Nov.
-1, 2022.
+.
 We aim to send acceptances by Dec.
 15, 2022.